 PURCHASER:

-whose address is(the "Purchaser").
+whose address is (the "Purchaser").

-(the runchaser).

 SELLER:

 whose address is

 (the "Seller").

 These parties shall hereinafter sometimes be referred to collectively as the "Parties", and individually as a "Party".

-THIS RESALE PURCHASE AND SALE AGREEMENT (the "Agreement") is entered into by the Parties this day of , 20 .
+THIS RESALE PURCHASE AND SALE AGREEMENT (the "Agreement") is entered into by the Parties this day of

+Agreement) is entered into by the Farties this day of, 20